European dragon: Germanic

+While depictions are diverse, several traits are shared amongst many worms, including hoarding gold, and spitting atter and later fire.
+Depictions of worms are prevalent in early medieval art, notably on runestones, where they often form the band on which the runes are written.
+Specific worms are also depicted, such as Jǫrmungandr on the Altuna stone and Fáfnir on the Jurby cross, the Hylestad stave church and the Ramsund carving.

-Welsh dragon
+Welsh

 The red dragon features on, and is the name of, the national flag of Wales (Y Ddraig Goch, "the red dragon").
 Early Welsh writing associates dragons with war leaders, and in legend, Nennius, in Historia Birttonum, tells of a vision of the red dragon (representing the Britons) and the white dragon (representing the invading Saxons) fighting beneath Dinas Emrys.
 A version of this particular legend also features in the Mabinogion in the story of Lludd and Llefelys.